 Can you believe that we are starting another year?
 If you are like me, teaching in January is time to hunker down and help our students work on their literacy skills.
 Today we are focusing on CVC words.

 Simply put, a CVC word is composed of a consonant, vowel, and consonant sound.
 An example of one of these words would be hut.
 Each letter makes a sound and is therefore easy for young readers to sound out.

 You can find out more about CVC words and why we teach them here.

 Color by code Worksheets: CVC words

-Our Color by code worksheets are fun way to review and practice some of the CVC words.
+Our Color by code worksheets is a fun way to review and practice some of the CVC words.
 Kids love coloring these sheets.
 They are engaging way to practice and your kinders will get excited about finishing each picture.
-Isn’t it great make learning FUN?!
+Isn’t it great to make learning FUN?!

 This color by code CVC words can be used in all kinds of ways.
 They are perfect for morning work, early finishers, literacy centers, or to send home.

 - Learning to use a key.